 I recommend a combination of regular white sugar and Demerara.
 Use one part Demerara sugar to two parts white sugar to get a rich yet balanced sweetness in this cinnamon syrup for cocktails.

 Turbinado or Demerara sugar is rich in flavor due to molasses.
-However, these two sugars are so flavorful that using them for your cinnamon syrup could overpower the delicate cinnamon taste.
+However, these two sugars are so flavorful that using only those for your cinnamon syrup would overpower the delicate cinnamon taste.

 Why Make Your Own Cinnamon Syrup?